determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 ===================

-You can also use Determined's DeepSpeed Autotune with the HuggingFace (HF) Trainer and Determined's :class:`~determined.integrations.huggingface.DetCallback` callback object to optimize your DeepSpeed parameters.
+You can also use Determined's DeepSpeed Autotune with the HuggingFace (HF) Trainer and Determined's :class:`~determined.transformers.DetCallback` callback object to optimize your DeepSpeed parameters.

 Similar to the previous case (Core API), you need to add a ``deepspeed_config`` field to the ``hyperparameters`` section of your experiment configuration file, specifying the relative path to